irods/irods_docs/docs/system_overview/configuration.md

         // ...
 Additional Entries ...
     ],

+    // The amount of time each agent waits before entering the fast shutdown phase.
+This property
+    // applies to graceful shutdown only.
+Agents will continue servicing client requests for the
+    // specified time.
+After the timeout, agents will complete the current client request and terminate
+    // the connection.
+See "Stopping the Server" to learn more about graceful shutdown.
+    "graceful_shutdown_timeout_in_seconds": 30,

     // The FQDN or hostname which identifies the server.
     //
     // The following rules apply: